awsdocs/amazon-ses-developer-guide/doc-source/send-an-email-from-console.md

 1. In the navigation pane under **Configuration** choose **Verified Identities**\.

-1. From the **Identities** table, select a verified email identity \(by clicking directly on the identity name as opposed to selecting its checkbox\)\. *If you don't have a verified email identity, see [Creating and verifying an email address identity](creating-identities.md#verify-email-addresses-procedure)\.*
+1. From the **Identities** table, select a verified email identity \(by clicking directly on the identity name as opposed to selecting its checkbox\)\. *If you don't have a verified email identity, see [Creating an email address identity](creating-identities.md#verify-email-addresses-procedure)\.*

 1. On the selected email identity's detail page, choose **Send test email**\.